 - Obtained an understanding of the management's process for identifying all the events or conditions that could impact the Company's ability to continue as a going concern and the process followed to assess the mitigating factors for such events or conditions.
-Also, obtained an understanding around the methodology adopted and the associated controls implemented by the Company to assess their future business performance to prepare a robust cash flow forecast: - Reconciled the cash flow forecast to the future business plans of the Company as approved by the Board of Directors.
-These forecasts are largely based on the expected proceeds upon the successful closure of divestment of equity stake in GAL, for which the first and the second tranches were received during the year and subsequent to the year respectively.
-We have traced the receipts of the second tranche to the bank statements and considered the same for our assessment of the Company's capability to meet its financial obligation falling due within next twelve months; - In order to corroborate management's future business plans and to identify potential contradictory information, we read the minutes of the Board of Directors and discussed the same with the management; - Tested the appropriateness of key assumptions used by the management, including the impact of COVID-19 pandemic on such assumption, that had most material impact in preparation of the cash flow forecast such as expected realization from proceeds on account of divestment of stake in certain entities, realization from various claims in investee entities and evaluation of the expected outflow on account of debt repayments; - Performed independent sensitivity analysis to test the impact of variation on the cash flows due to change in key assumptions. - Assessed the appropriateness and adequacy of the disclosures made in the standalone financial statements in respect of going concern.
+Also, obtained an understanding around the methodology adopted and the associated controls implemented by the Company to assess their future business performance to prepare a robust cash flow forecast: - Reconciled the cash flow forecast to the future business plans of the Company as approved by the Board of Directors and considered the same for our assessment of the Company's capability to meet its financial obligation falling due within next twelve months; - In order to corroborate management's future business plans and to identify potential contradictory information, we read the minutes of the Board of Directors and discussed the same with the management; - Tested the appropriateness of key assumptions used by the management, including the impact of COVID-19 pandemic on such assumption, that had most material impact in preparation of the cash flow forecast such as expected realization from proceeds on account of divestment of stake in certain entities, realization from various claims in investee entities and evaluation of the expected outflow on account of debt repayments; - Performed independent sensitivity analysis to test the impact of variation on the cash flows due to change in key assumptions; - Reviewed the historical accuracy of the cash flow projections prepared by the management in prior periods; - Inspected the relevant documents for management's plan of raising funds from strategic investors and raising of additional funds from financial institutions; and - Assessed the appropriateness and adequacy of the disclosures made in the standalone financial statements in respect of going concern.